-While there is no international consensus on a definition for "hedge fund managers," if we focus on the style of investment management (such as professional managers aimed at managing property entrusted by investors and increasing returns on them by utilizing such techniques as leverage, derivative transactions and long/short strategy), at present, we could classify them as being equivalent to either a discretionary investment manager or an investment trust manager.
+While there is no international consensus on a definition for "hedge fund managers," managers who use the same style of investment management as hedge fund manager (such as professional managers aimed at managing property entrusted by investors and increasing returns on them by utilizing such techniques as leverage, derivative transactions and long/short strategy), could be generally classified as being equivalent to either a discretionary investment manager or an investment trust manager.
+However, at present, discretionary investment managers or investment trust managers who use the same style of investment management as hedge fund managers are limited in Japan.

 During the recent financial crisis, stock prices in Japan fell more steeply than in Europe and North America, partly as a result of the sell-off of foreign hedge funds.
-In view of this fact, from the perspective of ensuring the stability of Japan's financial systems and preventing the evasion of regulations, perhaps hedge fund managers located in Japan should be regulated in a way that ensures consistency with international discussions.
+In view of this fact, from the perspective of ensuring the stability of Japan's financial systems and preventing the evasion of regulations, it is appropriate that hedge fund managers located in Japan are regulated in a way that ensures consistency with international discussions.

-In that case, it appears that care needs to be taken so that deliberation is conducted based on the main object of the hedge funds regulation aiming to address the systemic risk, while taking into account the actual circumstances in Japan.
+In that case, care needs to be taken so that deliberation is conducted based on the main object of the hedge funds regulation aiming to address the systemic risk, while taking into account the actual circumstances in Japan.

-Starting with the international developments described above and the state of the development of laws and regulations in Japan, the key issue for Japan to be considered is possibly the expansion of the items required to be reported by hedge fund managers who are already registered.
+Starting with the international developments described above and the state of the development of laws and regulations in Japan, the key issue for Japan to be considered is the expansion of the items required to be reported by hedge fund managers who are already registered.